johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-Such protocol can only define distributed functions and as it is strictly designated to define the distributed API of a distributed actor.
+Such protocol can *only* define distributed functions and as it is strictly designated to define the distributed API of a distributed actor.
+Attempts to declare property requirements, subscripts or other declarations which cannot be `@distributed` will cause compile time errors.

-> **Note:** (This feature is pending implementation, and requires synthesis of a "proxy instance").
-A proxy instance for a distributed actor protocol can never implement non-distributed functions, however, since the proxy is always _remote_.

 ### Distributed Actor Initializers